Alcohol and pregnancy don't mix, at least not in any great quantity. But what about a moderate amount? The science is...hazy.

 And even if a study doesn’t find a statistically significant increase in risks due to light or moderate alcohol consumption, that doesn’t mean the risks are zero.
 The CDC and other medical groups use this logic when advocating for total sobriety.

 What all of this means is there really is no sufficient way to know for sure that light to moderate drinking during pregnancy is safe.
-It might even be probably safe — and for some women, that might be good enough.
+It might even be probably safe — and for some pregnant people, that might be good enough.
 But at this point, it’s impossible to say there are no risks to sipping a few beers, cocktails, or glasses of wine while expecting.

 This article was originally published on